-There is a lot of pressure exerted on individuals to put on a strong face; to give the impression that everything is going well in their lives despite adverse, unfair, unexpected and traumatic events that have happened or continue to happen.
+There is a lot of pressure exerted on individuals to put on a brave face; to give the impression that everything is going well in their lives despite adverse, unfair, unexpected and traumatic events that have happened or continue to happen.
 It can be painful to suffer in silence, or to think that even if you screamed, other people would pretend that they could not hear you.
 Someone may be brave enough to speak their truth on a public forum, and notice that some of their social media 'friends' or followers have unfollowed them.
-Or perhaps you make people aware of an injustice happening at school, work, or other public setting, and other people term you "unprofessional", minimize contact with you, and/or inflict unfair punishments simply because they have the power to do so.
-Systemic power imbalances perpetuated in society allow certain people and organizations to get away with horrible things on a regular basis and rarely do these people show any remorse for what they have done or continue to do.
-It shows great strength of character when you stand up for yourself in the face of opponents with considerably more resources than you.
+Or perhaps you make people aware of an injustice happening at school, work, or other public setting, and other people minimize contact with you, and/or inflict unfair punishments simply because they have the power to do so.
+Systemic power imbalances perpetuated in society allow certain people and organizations to get away with unfair things on a regular basis.
+It shows great strength of character when you stand up for yourself.